Nonparametric inference on L\'evy measures of compound Poisson-driven Ornstein-Uhlenbeck processes under macroscopic discrete observations: High-dimensional Central Limit Theorems

 \section{High-dimensional Central Limit Theorems}

-In Section \ref{Main_results}, we give multivariate (or finite-dimensional) central limit theorems of $\hat{k}_{\sharp}$.
-In this Section, we give high-dimensional central limit theorems as refinements of Theorems \ref{CLT1} and \ref{CLT2}.
-As an application of those results, we propose some methods for the construction of confidence bands for $k$-function in Section \ref{Unif_CB}.
+In Section \ref{Main_results}, we present a multivariate (or finite-dimensional) central limit theorem for $\hat{k}_{\sharp}$.
+In this section, we present a high-dimensional central limit theorems as a refinement of Theorem \ref{CLT2}.
+Moreover, we propose some methods for constructing confidence bands for the $k$-function in Section \ref{Unif_CB} as an application of those results.